-14.4.1 The Chief Executive is responsible for the maintenance of registers of assets, taking account of the advice of the Director of Finance concerning the form of any register and the method of updating, and
+- 14.4.1 The Chief Executive is responsible for the maintenance of registers of assets, taking account of the advice of the Director of Finance concerning the form of any register and the method of updating, and arranging for a physical check of assets against the asset register to be conducted once a year. - 14.4.2 The BSO on behalf of the HSCB shall maintain an asset register recording fixed assets.
+The minimum data set to be held within these registers shall be as specified in the Capital Accounting Manual currently set out in Circular HSC(F) 63/2012 as issued by the DHSSPS.

-- arranging for a physical check of assets against the asset register to be conducted once a year. - 14.4.2 The BSO on behalf of the HSCB shall maintain an asset register recording fixed assets.
-The minimum data set to be held within these registers shall be as specified in the Capital Accounting Manual as issued by the DHSSPS. - 14.4.3 Additions to the fixed asset register must be clearly identified to an appropriate budget holder and be validated by reference to: - (a) properly authorised and approved agreements, architect's certificates, supplier's invoices and other documentary evidence in respect of purchases from third parties; - (b) stores, requisitions and wages records for own materials and labour including appropriate overheads; - (c) lease agreements in respect of assets held under a finance lease and capitalised. - 14.4.4 Where capital assets are sold, scrapped, lost or otherwise disposed of, their value must be removed from the accounting records and each disposal must be validated by reference to authorisation documents and invoices (where appropriate). - 14.4.5 The Director of Finance shall reconcile balances on fixed assets accounts in ledgers against balances on fixed asset registers and will monitor the BSO delivery of the Fixed Asset register and associated services - 14.4.6 The value of each asset shall be indexed to current values in accordance with methods specified in the Capital Accounting Manual issued by the DHSSPS. - 14.4.7 The value of each asset shall be depreciated using methods and rates as specified in the Capital Accounting Manual issued by the DHSSPS.
+- 14.4.3 Additions to the fixed asset register must be clearly identified to an appropriate budget holder and be validated by reference to: - (a) properly authorised and approved agreements, architect's certificates, supplier's invoices and other documentary evidence in respect of purchases from third parties; - (b) stores, requisitions and wages records for own materials and labour including appropriate overheads; - (c) lease agreements in respect of assets held under a finance lease and capitalised. - 14.4.4 Where capital assets are sold, scrapped, lost or otherwise disposed of, their value must be removed from the accounting records and each disposal must be validated by reference to authorisation documents and invoices (where appropriate).
+Attention is drawn to the recent guidance on limiting the holdings of land & buildings to the minimum required for the performance of present and clearly foreseen responsibilities HSC(F) 40/2013. - 14.4.5 The Director of Finance shall reconcile balances on fixed assets accounts in ledgers against balances on fixed asset registers and will monitor the BSO delivery of the Fixed Asset register and associated services. - 14.4.6 The value of each asset shall be indexed to current values in accordance with methods specified in the Capital Accounting Manual (HSC(F) 63/2012). - 14.4.7 The value of each asset shall be depreciated using methods and rates as specified in the Capital Accounting Manual issued by the DHSSPS.